FRITZ!Box 7340 – Service - Knowledge Base

 Setting up a USB printer connected to the FRITZ!Box

-1 Setting up a USB printer connected to FRITZ!Box as a network printer
+Setting up a printer as a network printer

 - Configure the USB printer connected to the FRITZ!Box as a network printer if you

-- want to use the printer with any of your network devices (for example computers, smartphones, tablets) regardless of the operating system and without any additional software.
+- want to use the printer with any computer regardless of the operating system and without any additional software.

-2 Connecting a USB printer to a computer using the USB remote connection
+Using a printer with the USB remote connection

 Important:The FRITZ!Box USB remote connection software is available for computers with the 32-bit and 64-bit versions of Windows 10 / 8 / 7.